RiversideCouponLady

 The Details

 What inspired P&G to initiate this value pricing strategy?
 First was logistical efficiency.
 P&G was concerned with the cost of administering promotions, and the effect of up-and-down swings in demand on the production system.
 Second, P&G was concerned with the impact of promotions on brand loyalty, fearing that on one hand they attracted "cherry-picking" bargain hunters who could care less about the brand, and on the other hand they weakened the loyalty of their core customers.
 It is also thought that one of the prime architects of the strategy, senior executive Dirk Jager, personally disliked coupons with a passion.
 These factors inspired P&G to break with standard marketing practices.
 As a result, over the course of six years (1990 through 1996) P&G reduced its coupon expenditures by over 50%, reduced its distribution channel deal expenditures by 20%, and increased its advertising expenditures by 20%.
 This was truly a contrarian strategy as during the same period general market trends showed an increase in promotion (deals and coupons) by 15% and a decrease in advertising by 20%.
+What were the goals of value pricing?
+First, it sought to improve efficiency.
+The administrative and production costs for promotions, deals, and coupons were becoming increasingly expensive and cumbersome for P&G, distributors, and retailers.
+Second, since the theory was that coupons and deals only invited brand switching and destroyed brand loyalty, cutting back on deals should leave P&G with a stronger brand franchise.
+And to top it off, coupon fraud was also growing at this time with supposed nefarious links to organized crime and terrorist funding.
+Cutting back on coupons would obviously sever this link.

 The Experts Microscope